A great joy for many parents is seeing your child learning to walk for the first time.

 Choose comfortable shoes for your baby once they start walking outdoors.

 Indoors, it’s best for them to walk barefoot or with non-slip socks.
-You will help them to develop balance and coordination.
+It will help them to develop balance and coordination.

 Falling is part of the learning process.
 As long as they are in a safe environment, let them take those tumbles.